change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 the computer's response is `/Users/nelle`, which is Nelle's **home directory**:

-> ## Home Directory Variation
+## Home Directory Variation
 >
-> The home directory path will look different on different operating systems.
+The home directory path will look different on different operating systems.
-> On Linux it may look like `/home/nelle`,
-> and on Windows it will be similar to `C:\Documents and Settings\nelle` or
+On Linux it may look like `/home/nelle`, and on Windows it will be similar to `C:\Documents and Settings\nelle` or `C:\Users\nelle`.
-> `C:\Users\nelle`.
-> (Note that it may look slightly different for different versions of Windows.)
+(Note that it may look slightly different for different versions of Windows.)
-> In future examples, we've used Mac output as the default - Linux and Windows
-> output may differ slightly, but should be generally similar.
+In future examples, we've used Mac output as the default - Linux and Windows output may differ slightly, but should be generally similar.
-{: .callout}

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
 For the